naveen1749/Emily/README.md

 cd
 nano ~/.bashrc

 2) its now open a editor page.  copy below text and paste it on your termux app.

+cd Emily
+bash Emily.sh

-After successfully pasthing save the file pressing CTRL+X and say 'Y' for confirming.
+3) After successfully pasthing save the file pressing CTRL+X and say 'Y' for confirming.

-3) from now your terminal opens emily directly.
+4) from now your terminal opens emily directly.